Mt. Abram Regional High School: History

 During the early 1940s a study investigated unifying the high schools of the area.
 Consultants were brought in to address the feasibility of the issue.
 In 1966 the local towns voted to form a school administrative district.

 On July 22, 1966, the Articles of Organization was issued by the State Department of Education, and on August 8, Maine School Administrative District No.58 became operative.
 On the same day, the Board met and elected Carroll Edgerly of Kingfield, Maine, as Chairman, and David Spaulding of Eustis, Maine, as Vice-Chairman.
 On September 9, 1968, the contract was given to Fred F. Merrill in order to construct the Mount Abram high school.
 The building was fully prepared in the first week of November 1969.

 Elected by each school's student body, a committee of members from each school was elected to select a name and a school emblem for Mt.
 Abram.
 Suggestions were given by each school to this committee.
 Several names and emblems were selected from the list; the selected names were put on a ballot for the students to select the emblem.
-The balloting process led to the choice of the school's mascot and name as The Road Runner.
+The balloting process led to the choice of the school's mascot and name as the Looney Tunes Road Runner.